Charley Patton

-Charley Patton (April 1891 (probable) – April 28, 1934), also known as Charlie Patton, was an American Delta blues musician and songwriter.
+Charlie Patton (April 1891 (probable) – April 28, 1934), more often spelled Charley Patton, was an American Delta blues musician and songwriter.
 Considered by many to be the "Father of the Delta Blues", he created an enduring body of American music and inspired most Delta blues musicians.
 The musicologist Robert Palmer considered him one of the most important American musicians of the twentieth century.

 Patton (who was well educated by the standards of his time) spelled his name Charlie, but many sources, including record labels and his gravestone, use the spelling Charley.

 Biography

-Patton was born in Hinds County, Mississippi, near the town of Edwards, and lived most of his life in Sunflower County, in the Mississippi Delta.
-Most sources say he was born in April 1891, but the years 1881, 1885 and 1887 have also been suggested.
+Patton was born in Hinds County, Mississippi, near the town of Edwards and lived most of his life in Sunflower County, in the Mississippi Delta.
+Most sources say he was born in April 1891, but the years 1881, 1885, and 1887 have also been suggested.
 Patton's parentage and race also are uncertain.
-His parents were Bill and Annie Patton, but locally he was regarded as having been fathered by former slave Henderson Chatmon, several of whose children became popular Delta musicians, as solo performers and as members of groups such as the Mississippi Sheiks.
+His parents were Bill and Annie Patton, but locally he was regarded as having been fathered by former slave Henderson Chatmon.
+Several of Chatmon's children became popular Delta musicians, as solo performers and as members of groups including the Mississippi Sheiks.
 Biographer John Fahey described Patton as having "light skin and Caucasian features."